 - a.
-Parking is required by the base zoning. - b.
-Other vehicular entry exists within the same block. - c.
-There is no feasible or practical alley access, as determined by the Department of Transportation and Engineering, that would permit the placement of vehicular entry on an alley rather than a street-facing wall. - d.
-If garage doors are used, they are placed at the lot line, and are designed so as to blend inconspicuously into the wall system. - e.
+The building is a garage or a commercial building for which parking is a significant part of the progam. - b.
+There is no feasible or practical alley access, as determined by the Department of Transportation and Engineering, that would permit the placement of vehicular entry on an alley rather than a street-facing wall. - c.
+If garage doors are used, they are designed to blend inconspicuously into the wall system. - d.
 If garage doors are not used, the vehicular entry and any associated equipment is set back from the plane of the façade.